The Cheese Shed Has Materialised In The Real World

 we'd love to see you

 So that's it !
 Come and visit us, when circusmstances allow.
 We'd love to see you.
 And when are we open?
-At the moment (February 2021): Thursday, Friday and Saturday, from 10am to 4.30pm.
-We’re finding our feet.
-But the aim is to go to five days when it feels ok to do so - perhaps at or after Easter.
+Tuesday to Saturday, from 10am to 4.30pm (Tues-Fri) or 4pm (Saturdays).